Ssp24-1/Linear-Flutter-Analysis/README.md

 Once these equations were built, they are setup into a State Space Model, which reduces the order of the system to solve.

 Structure details and equation derivation details are present in the theory file.

+** Note that, the order of the eigen modes will not be consistent with the order of the input of the degrees of freedom.
+For this example, modes 1, 3, 5 represented the degrees of freedom.
+For different solvers, the order may vary.